 Elsie: Keep pushing because when you stop you won’t see your blessing that may be right around the corner waiting for you.
 I never stop going because I continue to work as hard as I did when I first started my business.

 Qualatrice: Is there anything you would change about your past?

 Elsie: I wouldn’t change anything because everything is part of a JOURNEY!
 Everything in my life is a blessing, and I realized this and who I am along the journey.

 Qualatrice: What is your strength?

 Elsie: My strength is knowing I am always a teacher first.
 At the end of the day, I really enjoy what I do.
 Teaching is a gift!
-My family is also my strength!
-My daughter is the reflection of me and my little family, They are the love of my life a long with my stepson.
+My family is also my strength; my daughter is the reflection of my little family and me.
+They are the love of my life, a long with my stepson.

 Elsie’s dance resume is long and exquisite!
-She doesn’t plan on slowing down anytime soon because she is truly enjoying her journey!
+She doesn’t plan on slowing down anytime soon because she is genuinely enjoying her journey!

 If you would like to connect or even experience Dance with Elsie you can visit her Facebook Page MufukaWorks Dance Co.